AeroBeat-Fitness/aerobeat-assembly-community/README.md

-# aerobeat-assembly
+# aerobeat-assembly-community
-Builds the AeroBeat executable for the Client or Server
+Builds the AeroBeat-Community edition executable for the Client or Server